OpenCollarTeam/opencollarteam.github.io/docs/How-To-Update-Your-OpenCollar.md

 Some third party collars block the use of an OpenCollar V7 updater even though some or all of the collar scripts may be derived from OpenCollar.
 To update these collars it is first necessary to delete the scripts, then use the collarizer method.
 1. Rez the collar.
 2. Right click and edit the collar.
-3. In the Build Menu > Scripts > Select "remove scripts from selection."
+3. In the Build Menu of your viewer (this instruction based on Firestorm viewer) Go to > Scripts > Select "remove scripts from selection."
 4. Wait until the window that pops up showing deletion process says "done".
-(You can confirm there are now no scripts in the collar with Build Menu > Scripts > Show Script Info.
+You can confirm there are now no scripts in the collar with Build Menu > Scripts > Show Script Info.
 It should show [0/0] Running Scripts.
 Repeat step 3 if necessary.
 5. Rez OpenCollar updater 7.1 next to the collar.
 7. Edit the collar again, and add the collarizer script to contents.
 The updater will run.